Looney Tunes: DC Comics (1990–2024)

-Plus various one-shots, specials and appearances in anthology comics like March of Comics, Top Comics and Dell Giant from various Western Publishing imprints.
-The numbering of the Dell issues generally includes 3-4 appearances in Dell's Four Color comics.

 Video games

 Video games based on Looney Tunes characters began in 1979 with the Road Runner pinball machine.
 More titles would continue to be released as video game hardware evolved throughout the 1980s, 1990s, 2000s, and 2010s.
 Prominent characters who have received multiple video games include Bugs Bunny, Daffy Duck, the Tasmanian Devil, Wile E. Coyote and the Road Runner, Speedy Gonzales, and Sylvester and Tweety.